 Unfortunately, for more than 50 million Facebook users (and counting), that’s the reality that they have had to contend ever since news broke recently about the Facebook – Cambridge Analytica scandal.

-We still don’t know the depth or breadth of this data breach, but we do know that Facebook was responsible for selling private information more than 50 million users to this outside organization in an effort to influence the previous presidential campaign in the United States.
+We still don’t know the depth or breadth of this data breach, but we do know that Facebook was responsible for selling private information to more than 50 million users to this outside organization in an effort to influence the previous presidential campaign in the United States.

 At first, Facebook denied the breach, but in the face of overwhelming evidence – and after being summoned to speak about the data breach in front of Congress – it turns out that this kind of behavior just may be the tip of the iceberg.